We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 But to me, it's the old experience guided by intelligence.

-Honestly, folks, how many times have you been led to believe that somebody has got the goods on Hillary?
+Angle, how many times, honestly, folks, how many times have you been led to believe that somebody has got the goods on Hillary?

-Whitewater, Robert Redbone and all the cattle futures, the uh Rose Law firm billing records showing up out of clean air in the maps room in the White House, Monica Lewinsky, Bimbo eruptions, Hillary Clinton running the show, Hillary Clinton lying about sneaking past sniper fire, wherever it was.
+Whitewater, Robert Redbone, and all of Cattle Futures, the Rose law firm billing record showing up out of clean air in the maps room in the White House, Monica Lewinsky, bimbo eruptions, Hillary Clinton running the show, Hillary Clinton lying about sneaking past sniper fire, wherever it was, and all the others lying to Grandeur, all these other things that I have forgotten.

 How many of those?

-This is and nothing ever, ever happens.
+This is it, this is, and nothing ever, ever happens.

-We got that that characteristic here.
+We've got that characteristic here.

 All these people who claim to have seen the evidence the FBI has accrued.

-We get Tom Delay saying the FBI, oh yeah, my FBI buddies tell me this is bad.
+We get Tom DeLay saying the FBI, oh, yeah, my FBI buddies tell me this is bad.

-It's it's a slam dunk.
+It's a slam dunk.

 Daryl Ice is out there saying, I not only want to indict Hillary, I want to go get Huma.

-Let me tell you something.
+Joe DeGenova, let me tell you something.

 It's the same stuff.